DoutorRaposo/NickPicker/README.md

 There are two ways of running:

+### Using Django's built-in server:

+1. Clone the repository to your local machine
+2. Install the required Python packages using pip:
+> pip install -r requirements.txt
+3. Run using Django's built-in: sever:
 > python manage.py runserver

+### Using Docker Compose:

+1. Clone the repository to your local machine
+2. Ensure you have Docker and Compose installed in your system
+3. Run the following command to start NickPicker using Docker Compose:
->
+> docker compose up
-> docker-compose up*

  After running, you can open the webpage and explore all the features that I listed above.
 The main feature is the quiz on the main page.
 Take it and see if you can find a movie to watch!

 *By using the dockerfile I provided, which comes with a few details to look for that I explained below.

-### Runserver or Docker-compose:

 You don't need to use docker necessarily, but I use it to easily be able to check the responsiveness on other devices in my network.
 Note that I'm using port 10000 because I use the 8000 in my local network for other services.
 The internal port of the docker is 8000, though, and using address 0.0.0.0.
 Just be sure to check the settings for allowed hosts if using docker!

 ### Database restore: